Digital-Identity-Labs/ishigaki/README.md

 (This is not going to work on its own - you'll need to use your own data, Traefik configuration, LDAP data, etc)

-### When building an image based on Ishigaki

-Possibly useful things to know:

-* The Ishigaki repository uses the Inspec tests from the [ishigaki-spec](https://github.com/Digital-Identity-Labs/ishigaki-spec) profile on Github.
-You can use this to test your own Docker image by including it as a dependency in your inSpec profile.
-Look at the code in the Ishigaki repo to see how it's done. set of tests

 ### When using Ishigaki's Dockerfile to build your own images

 The defaults for these settings can be changed by using `--build-arg THE_ARG="new setting"` with `docker build`